1. Ask about access needs early on

 6. You might need to stop and start

-If there is more than one Deaf BSL user in the meeting then the meeting may need to pause every time a different BSL user is speaking, so that the new BSL user can be pinned, again waiting for a signal from all BSL users that they’re ready to proceed otherwise information is lost and needs to be repeated.
+If there is more than one Deaf BSL user in the meeting then the meeting may need to pause every time a different BSL user is signing, so that the new BSL user can be pinned, again waiting for a signal from all BSL users that they’re ready to proceed otherwise information is lost and needs to be repeated.
 All of this can happen more smoothly than it might sound but if people aren’t ready to work in this way it can be disconcerting, and hearing people may be unclear why the meeting is stopping and starting.

 7. Be patient